 In some cases you may need to submit data more frequently.
 See the guidelines for each condition for details.

-For adult late-onset Pompe disease patients, you must send us the following test results after the first 6 months of treatment, and annually after that:
+For late-onset Pompe disease patients, you must send us the following test results after the first 6 months of treatment, and annually after that:

 - 6-minute walk test